How to Copy Files and Directories in Linux

 -r option.
 In the following example we are copying the directory

 cp -R Pictures Pictures_backup

-The command above will create a destination directory and recursively copy all files and subdirectories from the source to the destination directory.
+The command above will create the destination directory and recursively copy all files and subdirectories from the source to the destination directory.

-The options used when copying files can be also used when copying directory.
-The main difference is that when copying directories you need to use the -R
+The options used when copying files can also be used when copying directory.
+The main difference is that when copying directories, you need to use the

 Copying Files and Directories with the

 rsync is a fast and versatile command line-utility that synchronizes files and directories between two locations.
 It can be used to copy files to local and remote locations.

 rsync includes a number of options that control every aspect of its behavior.
 The most useful option is

--a which will copy directories recursively, transfer special and block devices, preserve symbolic links, modification times, group, ownership, and permissions.
+-a which copies directories recursively, transfer special and block devices, preserve symbolic links, modification times, group, ownership, and permissions.

 rsync -a file.txt file_backup.txt